Breathing tube in the throat. What is and proper care for a tracheostomy. Breathing tube. In what cases is tracheostomy performed?

 6. Rough scars on the skin of the neck, narrowing of the trachea.

-Video: tracheostomy in a hospital
+Video: performing tracheostomy in a hospital

-Video: performing an emergency tracheostomy
+Video: emergency tracheostomy

 Postoperative period and prognosis

 The prognosis for tracheostomy is always serious.
-It is associated not only with the complexity of the procedure and the need to adapt to the existence of a hole in the trachea, but also with the underlying disease, which can be chronic with irreversible consequences.
+It is associated not only with the complexity of the procedure and the need to adapt to the existence of a hole in the trachea, but also with the original disease, which can be chronic with irreversible consequences.

 Video: tracheostomy tube care and change